 As Lanzarote is part of Spain, it is essential to have a bit of knowledge about the Spanish driving laws and how it may affect you.
 While in general, Spain is quite a relaxed place, and the Canary Islands even more so, that is no excuse for getting a ticket for not obeying the law.

-In general, I found the driving standard to be quite high and was very comfortable.
+I generally found the driving standard to be quite high and very comfortable.
 As the Lanzarote roads tend to be quite quiet, this is great if it is not too intimidating if you are not used to driving on the right-hand side of the road and worry you may feel uncomfortable.

-What’s better, is when you are sightseeing in Lanzarote by car, you will most likely be on the smaller roads rather than their main motorway, that means it will be even quieter.
+What’s better is when you are sightseeing in Lanzarote by car, you will most likely be on the smaller roads rather than their main motorway, which means it will be even quieter.

 Lanzarote Speed Limits

-There are two main motorways in Lanzarote, both starting in the capital, Arrecife.
+Lanzarote has two main motorways, starting in the capital, Arrecife.
 The LZ-1 head North and connects to Orzola, where you can catch the ferry to La Graciosa, and the LZ-2 heads South ending in the popular resort town of Playa Blanca.
 The speed limit on these motorways is 120 kph (80 mph).
-However, there are stretches past towns where it will be reduced, so still, keep an eye out for signs as speed traps are quite common.
+However, there are stretches past towns where it will be reduced, so keep an eye out for signs as speed traps are quite common.

 When you are in towns and villages or built-up areas, the limit is 50 kph (30mph), and on all other roads, unless stated otherwise, the speed limit is 90 kph (56 mph).